Have you been caught speeding and been given the option to go on a speed awareness course? Then what can you expect on a speed awareness course?

 The message of course is “stop speeding” but perhaps being told not to speed by an instructor was better than being told “Stop speeding” by a police officer!

-Throughout the course tea coffee and biscuits where available.
-I did try to drink and eat £100 worth a coffee and biscuits but alas I failed.
+Throughout the course tea coffee and biscuits were available.
+I did try to drink and eat £100 worth of coffee and biscuits but alas I failed.

 There is a 15-minute break halfway through the course for such things as a toilet and smoking break but if you need a wee just get up.

-So, the big question I can hear you ask is “did I find the course useful?”
+So, the big question I can hear you ask is, “Did I find the speed awareness course useful?”

 Well, Yes and No.